AlexWiles/shelf/README.md

 It is very flexible and allows users to extend the application with code from inside the app.

 ### Tech
-It is all Typescript + React + AntD components.
+It is all Typescript + React + Antd components.
 There is space for a backend, but I haven't implemented it yet.

 # A simple todo example